robigan/robigan-blog/content/posts/cpp-tutorial/index.md

 #### The main function

 Unlike languages that start executing the first line of code in the file like JavaScript and Python do.
-Languages that give you more lower level control like C and C++ need an entrypoint, this is the first function that the computer will call when executing the program.
+Languages that give you lower level control like C and C++ need an entry point, this is the first function that the computer will call when executing the program.
 Given that C, and subsequently C++, are statically typed languages (in other words, you always need to specify what type a variable is or what type of value a function returns), you'll see that the main function will (or at least should) return an `int` value.

 The reason for this is that all major operating systems expect a number to be returned from a process, this number tells the operating system if the process encountered an error, or if it ran successfully.
-The unix operating system (what MacOS and Linux have evolved from) basically states that 0 means successful, while anything other than 0 means an error occurred.
+The Unix operating system (what macOS and Linux have evolved from) basically states that 0 means successful, while anything other than 0 means an error occurred.
 There is no predefined error code, and it's up to the developers to assign each number an error code.
 But conventionally, 1 means a general error, or an unknown error.